 Nepal is perfectly safe for solo travelers; primarily because of the easy acceptance of new culture by the Nepalese society.
 Lone travelers are treated in the same way as couples or groups, if not better.
 Even in restaurants, there isn’t any stigma if you want to dine alone.
 Nepalese are humble and helpful by nature, and if you come across any problems, feel free to ask for help.

-However, while traveling alone in Nepal is recommended to travel with, at least, authorized local trekking or travel guide.
+However, while traveling alone in Nepal is recommended to travel with, at least, an authorized local Tour Trekking Company in Nepal known as a travel guide.
 Getting a local Sim Card and a map is highly suggested and is a must for lone travelers.
 Also, informing your friends and local authorities about your whereabouts is important when traveling solo.
 Common precautions of following a healthy lifestyle and tracking your belongings closely must be practiced as well.

 Safety and Security

 Nepal is considered one of the safest countries in the world.
 The country has well-established peace and the people here are a benevolent and hospitable bunch.
 Most of the major tourist areas located here are policed and are patrolled regularly.
 A special branch (Tourist Police) is separated by Nepal police who are dedicated to assisting and helping the tourists and keeping them safe from any kind of threats.
-Find more about the Tourist Police at the official website of Nepal Police at https://cid.nepalpolice.gov.np/index.php/cid-wings/tourist-police and Department of Tourism at https://www.welcomenepal.com/plan-your-trip/tourist-police.html.
+Find more about the Tourist Police at the official website of the Nepal Police and the Department of Tourism.